envmar/awesome-voyager/README.md

 ## Contribution
-Have you found something that make Laravel Voyager more awesome?
+Have you found something that makes Laravel Voyager more awesome?
 Make a PR and add it to the list!

 ## Table of Contents